 8:15am – Clear breakfast plate from youngest.
 Send him away to get dressed, clean teeth, brush hair, wash face, put shoes on and find jumpers, coats and bags etc for school.

-8:20am – Check weather forecast and locate coats and jumpers if needed.
+8:20am – Check the weather forecast and locate coats and jumpers if needed.

-8:25am – Announce “five minute warning” to both kids that we’ll be leaving for school.
+8:25am – Announce a “five-minute warning” to both kids that we’ll be leaving for school.
 Ask Alexa to play a high tempo rock song at high volume.
 Drink Bulletproof Coffee.

-8:30am – Leave house with kids, bags, coats, jumpers, PE kits, lunchboxes, water bottles, science projects and “golden time” toys.
+8:30am – Leave the house with kids, bags, coats, jumpers, PE kits, lunch boxes, water bottles, science projects and “golden time” toys.
 Drive to school.

 8:40am – Walk to school.